Inoperable or Metastatic Tumors

 increase the effect of chemotherapy treatments.
 By itself, it can also kill cancer

 cells.
-By using heat to treat the
+By using heat to treat the whole

-entire body.
-In this study, we are
+body.
+In this study, we are testing

-testing the combination of heat treatment and chemotherapy to see:
+the combination of heat treatment and chemotherapy to see:

 it improves the effect of the chemotherapy drugs,